Master-Git-Hack/Cadastral/README.md

     - Inside of each project is the following file:

-        - start.sh
+        - start.sh for each folder project and wait.
-        - execute the file and wait